Duaa-Raed/Duaa-Raed/README.md

 # 👋 Hi there, I'm Duaa

- *Self-taught Data Analyst driven by curiosity and detail*
+ *Self-taught Data Analyst and Aspiring AI Engineer, skilled in Data Analysis, Machine Learning, and Deep Learning.
+Passionate about turning complex data into actionable insights, driven by curiosity and a keen eye for detail.

+*